pandorasjuicebox/pandoras-resume/README.md

 #### **Viewing Your GitHub Page Through the Repository**

 1. Navigate to the main page of your repository.
-2. On the lower section of the right sidebar under **Environments**, click "**GitHub-pages**".
+2. On the lower section of the right sidebar under **Environments**, click "**github-pages**".
 The site will redirect you to the Deployments page.

     ![A GIF showing the "Environments" section on the side bar](https://media.giphy.com/media/SIsLoNZf5S5mjRrgfg/giphy.gif)